 On the way to the Outer Banks in North Carolina sits this old roadside country store and gas station.
 It’s a relic of common travel many years ago before the modern norm of big four lanes, higher speed limits, and glitzy convenience stores that cover an acre or two.
 How long ago is bookmarked by the rather rusty price on the pumps: sixty and sixty-one cents a gallon.
 These Esso gas pumps are so old they don’t even have a dollar column on the price dial, yet they wear their see-through weathered white paint well.

 Today, this country store and gas station sits watching all the summer tourists go by in their cars with the air conditioning running.
-It’s really more of a museum piece nowadays, stranded out in rural America.
-No one really wants a bottle of ice cold RC and a sandy parking lot all that much anymore.
+The place is really more of a museum piece nowadays, stranded out in rural America.
+No one really wants a bottle of ice-cold RC, a quick sandwich, and a sandy parking lot all that much anymore.
 Even Esso Corp is a thing of the rusty past.

-The Esso gas pumps standing at attention this way reminded me a little of that famous portrait painting of the rural farming couple with a pitchfork, hence the title of American Gothic.
-You can learn about that well known painting by Grant Wood here.
+The Esso gas pumps standing at attention this way reminded me a little of that famous painting of the rural farming couple with a pitchfork, hence the title of American Gothic.
+You can learn about that well-known painting by Grant Wood here.

 A title variation: In God We Rust.
 Hmm, yes.

 Don’t care for Esso gas?
-Get some Atlantic gas at this Pennsylvania station here…the image is fittingly called Octane Alley #10226.
+You could get some vintage Atlantic gas at this Pennsylvania station called Octane Alley #10226.

 Location: near Jarvisburg, Currituck County, North Carolina.
-Image and text ©Andrew N Dierks
+Picture and text ©Andrew N Dierks

 Up Next: Jurassic Juice #13983